-I, Born at Dinajpur, Bangladesh.
-My hometown is Narsingdi, Dhaka, Bangladesh.
-I have completed MBA in Finance (2008) and BSC in Computer Science (2004).
-Also did Textile Diploma (1999).
+I, was born in Dinajpur, Bangladesh, and my hometown is Narsingdi, Dhaka, Bangladesh.
+I have completed an MBA in Finance and a BSc in Computer Science.
+Additionally, I obtained a Textile Diploma.

-I can say my hobby or passion is web or internet related any technology growing every day.
-I spend most of my time about knowing IT related technologies or features.
-But my wife says, "not most of my time; I spend all of my time behind it".
+I can say that my hobby or passion lies in web and internet-related technologies, which are continuously evolving.
+I spend most of my time getting to know IT-related technologies and features.
+However, my wife says, 'Not most of my time; I spend all of my time behind it.'

-I have a nice little daughter who is Annsa Ahasan Raya and son Rujhan Azmaeen Pathan.
-They are one of the most beautiful gifts given by god.
-Also my wife completes my life circle.
+I have a lovely little daughter named Annsa Ahasan Pathan and an energetic son named Rujhan Azmaeen Pathan.
+They are among the most beautiful gifts given by God.
+Additionally, my wife completes the circle of my life.

-I love to surround by my family mostly my father, mother, brother, sister-in-law and obviously by my nephew Mahir Samran Pathan.
+I love being surrounded by my family, mostly my father, mother, brother, sister-in-law, and, of course, my nephews Mahir Samran Pathan and Mehrab Zaid Pathan.

-I love to travel different foreign countries.
-I like to know different people with different culture.
-I do care about all of my friends.
-I enjoy very much gossiping with my friends.
-At free time I watch action or strategic English movie.
+I love traveling to various foreign countries.
+I enjoy learning about different cultures and meeting new people.
+I deeply care about all of my friends and enjoy engaging in conversations with them.
+During my free time, I like to watch action or strategic English movies.

 Rizwan Ahasan Pathan